Guide to managing remote teams and building a successful remote work culture

 When remote workers feel part of the conversation, they can also offer solutions that ultimately benefit the remote company.
 Questions that could be asked include:

 Businesses may use anonymous responses to assess how engaged employees are to their role and committed to the company as a whole.
 However, managers should also realise that anonymity does not necessarily guarantee transparency and keep this in mind.
 Employees may still feel apprehensive about their responses.

 Want to know how to build a strong culture with a remote team?
 Consider cross-cultural sensitivity.
 As part of a team-building exercise, remote employees can share insights about their cultures and geographic regions.
 This practice helps reduce misunderstandings and strengthens bonds among team members, and it’s a great way of creating culture in remote teams.

-Managing remote workers is no mean feat, but it is absolutely possible if you follow a remote working framework.
-Here are some of our tried-and-tested guidelines for managing remote workers.
-Simply click on one of the titles below to jump straight to your chosen section.
+A big question we often hear: How to manage remote workers?
+Managing a remote team is no mean feat, but it is absolutely possible if you follow a remote working framework.
+Here are 7 some tips for managing remote employees.

 Providing guidelines and structure helps your workforce understand what is expected from them, and to stay focused while working from home.
 It also avoids potential misunderstandings, stress and a lack of productivity too.

 A clear communication strategy is vital to remote working success.
-For example, those managing a remote teams should:
+For example, those managing a remote team should: